rehierl/node-tree-outliner/2-0-core-design/7-0-current-section.md

 if the next node event results in closing those sections.

 Note that all of these sections will always be removed from the end of the list (i.e. not from an arbitrary position).
-That is, because any subsection must be closed before any of its ancestor sections can be closed.
+That is because any subsection must be closed before any of its ancestor sections can be closed.
 Which is, because no parent container of an ancestor section is a descendant to the parent container of any of its subsections.